Industry trends and in-demand skills are constantly changing, necessitating organizations to prioritize employee training plans to keep up with them.

 Once you’ve drafted a plan, it becomes easier to think of the right training tool.
 You might conduct the training in online or offline mode.

-If you’re conducting online training, make a list of all the online tools available on the market.
+If you’re conducting online employee training, make a list of all the online tools available on the market.
 For instance, you can shortlist the best LMSs available on the market.

 WATCH: How to Choose the Best Corporate Training Platform